Udbhav748/fintech-complaint-classification-lstm-distilbert/project_plan.md

 Use stratification.

+### Required change from the Stage 1 audit

+Exact deduplication before splitting is **not** sufficient.
+7.8% of the deduplicated rows still have a ≥0.90 cosine near-duplicate elsewhere in the corpus — lightly edited template letters, 25.9% of Debt collection — and the audit measured the cost: the TF-IDF reference scores 0.922 Macro-F1 on test documents whose near-twin sits in train against 0.858 on the rest, inflating the aggregate by ~0.5 points.

+The split must therefore keep near-duplicate clusters (TF-IDF cosine ≥ 0.90) whole inside a single split, rather than letting cluster members scatter across train, val and test.

+This does not alter the locked experimental design: no rows are removed, the row count stays 101,802, the 80/10/10 stratified proportions stay, and the six configurations and 10 fits are untouched.
+It changes only which rows land in which split.
+It must be decided now because every model shares one frozen split — retrofitting it later invalidates every result produced before the change.

 ### Tasks

 * create the split once
 * save the indices
 * verify class proportions
 * verify no duplicate narrative crosses splits
+* verify no near-duplicate cluster crosses splits
 * load the same indices in every experiment

 ### Output